 Really fit walkers could add in the whole of Braeriach by walking up the Lairig Ghru

-those not doing Munro tops could save 50m of ascent by cutting out Tom Dubh.
+doing Munro tops could save 50m of ascent and 1¼ miles by cutting out Tom Dubh.

 There is a natural pairing of Braeriach with Cairn Toul when approaching them from the south.
-For such a walk, the start would be Derry Lodge from which there are excellent paths all the way up the Lairig Ghru.
+For such a walk, the start would be Derry Lodge from which there are excellent paths all the way up the Lairig Ghru, as here.

 However, Beinn Bhrotain and Monadh Mor demand an approach from White Bridge, and the paths from there to Corrour Bothy are poorer than from Derry Lodge, no matter which side of the Dee you are.
 By 2016 both paths had had some maintenance.
 On the west side, the path is easily cyclable for 2 miles north from White Bridge but then deteriorates more and more as one goes further north before turning westwards along the Geusachan Burn.
 Path construction had not gone beyond the Allt Garbh in April 2016.
 Geusachan Burn can be crossed without too much difficulty if it has not rained for a day or two but the path does not continue northwards to the Bothy.
 I recommend not trying to cycle beyond the small cairn at NN996899 marking a path up to the Munro top Carn Cloich-mhuilinn, and instead continuing from there on foot.

-A viable alternative is to leave any bike at White Bridge and walk up to Corrour Bothy using the path on the east side of the Dee.
+As long as Cairn Toul is to be included in the walk, a more sensible alternative is to leave any bike at White Bridge and walk up to Corrour Bothy using the path on the east side of the Dee.
 In my opinion it is not cyclable beyond the first few hundred yards and there's virtually no indication in the peat of mountain bikers ever passing this way.
 Nevertheless, the path does go as far as Corrour Bothy and is of better quality on the non-cyclable sections, which form the majority of the distance.
-This choice would exchange about four miles on the bike with four on foot and avoid potential difficulties crossing the Geusachan Burn.
-Note that the River Dee cannot usually be forded safely until well above Corrour Bothy.
+This choice would exchange about four miles on the bike (on the west bank) with four on foot (on the east bank) and avoid potential difficulties crossing the Geusachan Burn.
+Note that the River Dee cannot usually be forded safely before the bridge at Corrour Bothy.